HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Quick Tip: Calculate your potential loss by multiplying your average transaction value by the number of customer contacts per month, then apply the percentages below to see what outdated info might be costing you.

-Wrong phone numbers create immediate revenue loss.
+Wrong phone numbers cause immediate revenue loss.
 Studies show that 76% of consumers won’t try a second phone number if the first one doesn’t work.
 They’ll simply call your competitor.
-If your average customer value is £100 and you typically receive 500 calls per month, just a 10% error rate in your listed phone numbers could cost you £5,000 monthly.
+If your average customer value is GBP 100 and you typically receive 500 calls per month, a 10% error rate in your listed phone numbers could cost you GBP 5,000 monthly.

-Incorrect hours are even more devastating.
-According to Birdeye’s research on business directory benefits, businesses with accurate hours information see 70% more foot traffic than those with inconsistent listings.
-When customers arrive to find you closed, not only do you lose that sale, but you’ve also spent money on rent, utilities, and marketing to attract a customer you’ll never convert.
+Incorrect hours are even more damaging.
+According to Birdeye’s research on business directory benefits, businesses with accurate hours see 70% more foot traffic than those with inconsistent listings.
+When customers arrive to find you closed, you lose that sale, and you’ve also spent money on rent, utilities, and marketing to attract a customer you’ll never convert.

-Address errors might seem less common, but they’re surprisingly frequent, especially for businesses that have moved or have multiple locations.
-The financial impact?
-Brutal.
+Address errors might seem less common, but they happen surprisingly often, especially for businesses that have moved or run multiple locations.
+The financial impact is brutal.
 Customers who drive to the wrong location rarely make the effort to find the correct one.
 They’re already frustrated, possibly running late, and your competitor is just a quick search away.

 Type of Inaccurate InformationAverage Monthly Revenue LossCustomer Recovery Rate